robertpiosik/CodeWebChat/README.md

 ## Introduction

-**LLMs are brilliant, yet mindless pattern matchers.** Because they lack properties similar to mental models, they can't imagine how the correct output should look like before their context is filled with relevant files.
+**LLMs are brilliant, yet mindless pattern matchers.** Because they lack properties similar to mental models, they can't _imagine_ how the correct output should look like before their context is filled with relevant files.

-To mitigate this limitation, other, agentic tools ask you to prepare extensive markdown-based plans and feature descriptions, so the system based on a keyword matching (via _grep_ tool calling) can do a better job at automated context compilation.

-Code Web Chat proposes an alternative, more mindful 🧠 approach of **model guidance through context ownership.** With it come big wins—your instructions are simple, responses fast, accuracy can't get any better, and because all the recently modified files are placed at the very end of the message, **prompt cache is hit for most of its length enabling 10X cost savings.**

-### **Context-first approach**

-Meet a simple and effective workflow—select files, enter instructions, and send message with your favorite chatbot or a model provider of choice.

-Constructed prompt is straightforward and focus the model's whole attention on the task.
-Example:
+To address this limitation, **Code Web Chat lets you guide the model with context**.
+By having it static, you automatically use [prompt caching](https://platform.openai.com/docs/guides/prompt-caching) for substantial 50-90% discount on input tokens.

+**Messages are simple**, constructed from selected files, chosen edit format, and prompt:

 ```
 <system>
-Whenever showing a new, updated, renamed or deleted file...
+Whenever showing a new, updated, renamed or deleted file, provide a brief explanation...
 </system>
 <files>
 <file path="src/calculator.ts">